mobihack/aurora-comments/README.md

 ![Deploy directly to ZEIT Now.](docs/assets/images/now-deploy.gif)

 Make sure to create a fork of the repository.
 The repository being private or public doesn't matter.
+After forking the repository, edit the config.js file with your details and reCaptcha site key.
+The changes will be automatically deployed by `now.sh`

 ### Development setup and deploy to `now.sh`